kemitchell/jsonolt.js/README.md

 # Licensing

-This package is to free to use in open source under the terms of the [License Zero Reciprocal Public License](./LICENSE).
+This package is free to use in open source under the terms of the [License Zero Reciprocal Public License](./LICENSE).

 Licenses for use in closed and proprietary software are available [via licensezero.com][project].